DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Ill-Conditioning Detection through Parameter Decoupling

 where $\bm{\Lambda}_R = \text{diag}(\lambda_{R,1}, \lambda_{R,2}, \lambda_{R,3})$ and $\bm{\Lambda}_t = \text{diag}(\lambda_{t,1}, \lambda_{t,2}, \lambda_{t,3})$ contain the eigenvalues in ascending order.
 The columns of $\bm{V}_R$ and $\bm{V}_t$ represent the principal directions of constraint in the rotation and translation parameter spaces.

-Then we compute normalized eigenvalues to identify direction-specific vulnerabilities:
+Then we compute {relative condition numbers} to identify direction-specific vulnerabilities:

-where $\kappa_{R,i}$ and $\kappa_{t,i}$ are the normalized eigenvalues for rotation and translation, respectively.
+where $\kappa_{R,i}$ and $\kappa_{t,i}$ are the {relative condition numbers} for rotation and translation, respectively.
 This formulation resembles direction-specific condition numbers, with the largest eigenvalue divided by each individual eigenvalue.
 Larger values of $\kappa_{R,i}$ or $\kappa_{t,i}$ indicate weaker constraints in the corresponding directions.

-We then identify ill-constrained directions using a threshold on these normalized eigenvalues:
+We then identify ill-constrained directions using a threshold on these {relative condition numbers}:

 where $\kappa_{\text{th}}$ is a threshold typically set between \SI{10}{} and \SI{50}{}.
 The corresponding eigenvectors indicate the specific physical directions requiring regularization.

 By analyzing these direction-specific condition numbers, we gain precise insight into which specific motion components are poorly constrained, enabling targeted stabilization strategies (\cref{alg:cond_detetcion}).